cyruscollier/wp-test/README.md

 ### Testing Hooks

 Testing hooks involves two parts.
 First, verify that the hook has been added with its assigned callback.
-Second, either fire that hook or execute the function directly, and make assertions based on its return value, state change, etc. Make sure the hook's callback is a named function or method, not an anonymous function, so it can be referenced in `assertHasAction()`.
+Second, either fire that hook or execute the function directly, and make assertions based on its return value, state change, etc. Make sure the hook's callback is a named function or method, not an anonymous function, so it can be referenced in `assertHasAction()`/`assertHasFilter()`.
 It's helpful for action callbacks to return useful data that can be asserted against, even though that return value isn't used in live execution:

 ```php
 /* Source */